Varubi Approval History

 - Treatment for: Nausea/Vomiting, Chemotherapy Induced

-Varubi (rolapitant) is a substance P/neurokinin 1 (NK1) receptor antagonist indicated for use in combination with other antiemetic agents for the prevention of delayed nausea and vomiting associated with emetogenic chemotherapy.
+Varubi (rolapitant) is a substance P/neurokinin 1 (NK1) receptor antagonist indicated for use in the prevention of delayed nausea and vomiting associated with emetogenic chemotherapy.

 Development History and FDA Approval Process for Varubi